rajeevphysics/Obsidian-MathMatter/README.md

 This repo includes:
 - Latex images & Drawings
 - My Plugins & Configs
-> 🚫 Note: The acutal notes and file strucute are closed sourced.
+> 🚫 Note: The acutal notes and file structure are closed sourced.

 ## 💻 For Obsidian Users